-- 5.29.
-TfWM may introduce a Slot Booking System at a stop in the EP Scheme area for: - safety of passengers, pedestrians and other road users - to manage / prevent congestion - to improve local air quality - to improve customer satisfaction - situations where the inability of a stop to accommodate all scheduled departures is identified.
+- 5.28.
+TfWM may introduce a 'Slot Booking System' at a stop in the EP Scheme area in situations where TfWM or an operator highlights the inability of that stop to accommodate all scheduled departures.
 Stops in this position will be considered on a case-by-case basis.
-An operator or relevant local authority wishing to request consideration of slot booking at a particular stop should do so by emailing busalliance@tfwm.org.uk.
-For any Bus Stop or Bus Stand subject to Slot Booking, TfWM will publish the maximum amount of time that a bus can spend at that stop and, by extension, number of slots per hour.
+An operator wishing to request consideration of slot booking at a particular stop should do so by emailing busalliance@tfwm.org.uk. - 5.29.

-- 5.30.
 TfWM will maintain an up-to-date list of all stops where a slot booking system applies.
-This will be available from TfWM on request.
-TfWM will publish the stops subject to slot booking on the TfWM website. - 5.31.
-TfWM reserves the right to temporarily suspend slot booking at a stop if required for the purposes of network management.
+This will be available from TfWM on request. - 5.30.
+TfWM will explore a process for publishing the list of stops with a slot booking system. - 5.31.
+TfWM will review the slot booking system, together with any stops to which such a system is applied, based on demand and quality, when requested or when the threshold of a full slot allocation is reached at a bus stop.
+This will be reviewed against a quality framework process agreed through the West